 – The following Text is published in its German version in the Butzbacher newspaper on 31.12.2020

-In Hesse, in addition to the pandemic, the media debate between politicians and climate activists has recently escalated.
-The dispute is about the cutting down of part of the Dannenröder forest because of the extension of the motorway (A49).
-Unfortunately, the Griedeler Wald in Butzbach could soon suffer the same destiny..
+In Hesse recently, in the midst of the pandemic, the debate between politicians and climate activists escalated.
+It is about the clearing of part of the Dannenröder forest because of the cultivation of the A49 motorway.
+Unfortunately, the Griedeler Wald in Butzbach could soon suffer the same destiny.
 In parallel, a tragic scene of the environmental and human disasters in Syria came up to my mind.
 They all generated some comparisons and thoughts, between here and there:

 Four years ago, I was a new arrival in Germany.
 One Christmas Day, while walking along the streets of Bad Nauheim City to do shopping and buy some sweets for my children, I passed by the Holocaust Memorial, the monumental bronze chair covered by a jacket as a reminder of the deportation of the Jewish community from their homes.
 Without hesitation, I threw my body onto the chair next to the jacket and let the thick cold December breeze pass between us.
 I closed my eyes, and didn’t have to travel back in time 70 years to feel the victims’ momentous misery, agony and fear while their roots were being cut down out forever from their nest of memories, from the soil that once nourished them.
 No, I didn’t need to, why should I, when the present replays a similar film on a different tape?.
 At that time, my memory was fresh, my wound was open.
 Aleppo City, then, was witnessing a mass evacuation of its people who were held in siege for several months.
 Old men, women and children, those who are the weakest targets and unfit for war were expelled.
 A photo, out of thousands, of an old dead man, caught my attention at the time.
 I imagined that he had walked and walked, then fainted, and finally had surrendered and laid down for rest, for death.
 His mouth was open, his bag was stuffed with his sweet memories and buckled with stripes of hope; it was beside him, dirty and calm.
 I imagined him struck down because of having been uprooted; an almost 90 year old man, who was raised in this city, could not bear exile, so he died on the outskirt of his beloved home.
 With all of these flying thoughts of here and there, the jacket on the bank, the suitcase on the street, I wrote a text about my thoughts and feelings.
 I ended up feeling grateful, grateful for a home to return to, to hug my children and plant joy, hope, and love in their hearts.
 The text was later translated and published in the Wetterauer Zeitung in the Christmas Eve of 2016.